ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader and Helper API URLs MAY include arbitrary path components.

-In addition, in order to facilitate the aggregation and collection interactions, each of the Aggregators is configured with the following parameters:
+In order to facilitate the aggregation and collection interactions, each of the Aggregators is configured with the following parameters:

 * `min_batch_size` (`uint64`): The smallest number of reports the batch is allowed to include.
 A larger minimum batch size will yield a higher degree of